edgego/device-console/README.md

    ![image](https://github.com/edgego/device-console/assets/80612608/217f48f7-33f5-4be8-950b-77a77801cf4e)

- From Device dashboard, all devices with satellite location can be found from the map.
+ From dashboard, all devices with satellite location can be found from the map.

      -  Query device with name
      -  Check device status by different color